Humanizing our designs is not just cool, it is right.

 Never copy but take it to the next level

-With illustrations you can easily fall in the trap of coming out as identical to other websites (70% look the same).
+With illustrations, you can easily fall into the trap of coming out as identical to other websites (70% look the same).

 Optimally, test them to see how your users perceive them

 It’s easy as a, b, c to do it.
 Start here for Free (no subscriptions).